abhirathod95/travel-blog/src/blog/travel/2018-10-10/London.md

 featuredImage: "../../../images/UK/London/London_0.jpg"
 ---

 After getting over the fact I was actually going to LONDON, I planned for long days of exploring as much as possible in the 4 days (more like 3 and a half days) I was there.
-Short trip but this definitely won't be my last visit.
+If there's one thing to be prepared for when visiting London in August is the loads of tourists you will see everywhere.
+There is still so much I want to do in London, so I know I will have to visit again.

 &nbsp;